 In-depth, candid case studies of successful trans-Atlantic co-productions - both Film and TV - presented by acclaimed and award-winning producers.

 Previous case studies included: ALOFT (ES | CAN), IN DARKNESS (PL | D | CAN), THE TRANSPORTER – The Series (FR | CAN), THE BOOK OF NEGROES (CAN | SA), HEVN (NOR | CAN)

 - Sales Agents and positioning in the marketplace

 - Distribution in Europe, Canada and the US – structures and players

 previous tap experts IncludeD

 Networking and Partner Search

-- Participate in excellent networking opportunities throughout both modules
+- Engage in further excellent networking opportunities throughout both modules

-- Get access top industry players to discuss their projects in 1-2-1 meetings
+- Get access to top industry players to discuss their projects in 1-2-1

 - Discover new international partners and projects